andrastantos/anachron/docs/cpu/dma.rst

-:code:`n_dack_2`    Output     Active low polarity DMA acknowledge output for channel 2 :code:`drq_3`       Input      Programmable polarity DMA request input for channel 3 :code:`n_dack_3`    Output     Active low polarity DMA acknowledge output for channel 3 :code:`tc`          Output     Active high terminal count signal
+:code:`n_dack_2`    Output     Active low polarity DMA acknowledge output for channel 2 :code:`drq_3`       Input      Programmable polarity DMA request input for channel 3 :code:`n_dack_3`    Output     Active low polarity DMA acknowledge output for channel 3 :code:`dma_tc`      Output     Active high terminal count signal
 =================== ========== ===============================================

 The DMA controller supports single- and burst requests: in single request mode, each assertion of a :code:`drq_x` signal will generate a single transaction.
 In burst mode, subsequent transactions are generated as long as `drq` is kept asserted.

-The DMA controller generates and interrupt (if enabled) and asserts the :code:`tc` (terminal-count) output on the last transfer for a DMA channel.
+The DMA controller generates and interrupt (if enabled) and asserts the :code:`dma_tc` (terminal-count) output on the last transfer for a DMA channel.
 After the transfer is complete, the DMA channel becomes inactive and software needs to re-active the channel if further transfers are needed.

 The DMA controller supports programmable polarity on the `drq` lines and allows for lower latency by disabling the CDC crossing on them as well.
 It is important to note that if no CDC circuitry is used, setup and hold times on the `drq` lines must be observed relative to the clock of Espresso: in this case the DMA requestor must be a synchronous peripheral.